 This race is quickly gaining a reputation as being a low key, intimate race with a grass roots feel.
 The race has the majority of the same aid station volunteers back from previous years and due to the loop course, runners and volunteers get to know each other well.
 We also offer a free pasta dinner on Thursday during the mandatory pre-race briefing and an awards ceremony on Sunday at the local theater in Eastsound which means tons of group bonding time!

-All 100-mile participants are required to complete at least eight (8) hours of trail work between January 1st, 2018 - February 1, 2019.
+All 100-mile participants are also required to complete at least eight (8) hours of trail work between January 1st, 2019 - February 1, 2020.
+Volunteering at a trail race does not fulfill this requirement.
 For more clarification, please visit out website.

 VISIT OUR WEBSITE